 Before you invest in any business, you need to understand the business cycle which governs sales and investments.
 How does the company stay in business?
 What's its relationship to competitors?
 (What's its economic moat?)

 One type of business worth understanding is a cyclical business.

 What is a Cyclical Stock?
 What is a Cyclical Business?

 A cyclical business is an enterprise in which revenue ebbs and flows based on a predictable business cycle.
 A cyclical stock is the stock of such a business.

 The canonical example of a cyclical stock is an auto manufacturer such as Ford or GM.
 Think about how cars are sold.
 Every model year, the manufacturer comes out with a new version, probably a slight upgrade over the previous edition.
-The previous year's cars are sold at a discount, because who wants to buy a new 2016 car when a new 2017 car has just come out?
+The previous year's cars are sold at a discount, because who wants to buy a new 2017 car when the 2018 model has just come out?

 Ford's problem is that incremental yearly upgrades aren't free.
 You can get by with tweaking the way you build engines and frames and put things together a little bit, but after four or five or six or seven years, you'll have to retool the entire factory, and that costs millions and millions of dollars.

 Every few years, Ford (and Chrysler and GM and Toyota and...) must invest billions of dollars in new and upgraded factories just to stay in business.
 If the business plans well and sets aside money every year, this isn't a bad thing (it's a normal cost of being in this particular industry, and it helps weed out competitors who can't match this cycle over the long term).
 Yet it also affects the quarterly numbers reported every three months.
 As capital expenses go up, profits go down and analysts rate the stock lower.